Safety data sheet knowledge base – Unique Formula Identifier

 The update of the UFI is necessary:

-In case of change in composition (if the degree of change falls inside the limits specified by legislation, see: below) it is necessary to assign a new composition identifier (batch number) to the UFI.
+In case of change in composition (if the degree of change falls inside the limits specified by legislation, see: below) it is necessary to assign a new formulation number to the UFI.

 The UFI code remains the same, only the identification number changes.